Permafrost/TundraTN/README.md

 $ cd ./packages/
 $ git clone https://github.com/Permafrost/TundraTN.git
 $ cd ./TundraTN/
-$ git checkout v<n.n.n> # where <n.n.n> is the desired version
+$ git checkout v<n.n.n> # where <n.n.n> is the required version
 ```

-Then activate and enable the TundraTN package from the package management web page on your Integration Server
+Then activate and enable the [TundraTN] package from the package management
-web administration site.
+web page on your Integration Server web administration site.

 ### Using Zip

-1. Download a zip of the desired version of the package from https://github.com/Permafrost/TundraTN/releases
+1. Download a pre-built zip of the desired version of the package from the
+   available [releases].
-2. Copy the TundraTN-vn.n.n.zip file to your Integration Server's ./replicate/inbound/ directory
+2. Copy the `TundraTN-vn.n.n.zip` file to your Integration Server's
+   `./replicate/inbound/` directory.
-3. Install and activate the TundraTN package release (TundraTN-vn.n.n.zip) from the package management web page
+3. Install and activate the [TundraTN] package release `TundraTN-vn.n.n.zip`
-on your Integration Server's web administration site
+   from the package management web page on your Integration Server's web
+   administration site.

 ## Upgrading

-When upgrading you have to choose the same method used to originally install the package.
-Unfortunately, if git
+When upgrading you have to choose the same method used to originally install
-wasn't used to install the package then you can't use git to upgrade it either.
-However, if you want to switch
+the package.
+Unfortunately, if git wasn't used to install the package then
+you can't use git to upgrade it either.
+However, if you want to switch to
-to using git to manage the package, delete the installed package and start over using the git method for
+using git to manage the package, delete the installed package and start over
-installation.
+using the git method for installation.

 ### Using Git

 To upgrade with this method, first make sure that:

-* Git is [installed](http://git-scm.com/downloads) on your Integration Server
+* Git is [installed](http://git-scm.com/downloads) on your Integration
+  Server.
-* Your Integration Server has internet access to https://github.com (for fetching updates from the repository)
+* Your Integration Server has internet access to https://github.com (for
+  fetching updates from the repository).
-* The dependent packages listed above are installed and enabled on your Integration Server
+* The dependent packages listed above are installed and enabled on your
+  Integration Server.
+* You have identified what version of [TundraTN] you'd like to upgrade to by
+  referring to the available [releases].
-* You originally installed TundraTN using the git method described above
+* You originally installed [TundraTN] using the git method described above.

 From your Integration Server installation: